-Editor (and perhaps co-director) Herbert Strock is also said to have more or less directed Richard Carlson’s directorial debut Riders to the Stars, and went on to direct for TV and even a few movies, like Tors’ second film about the OSI, Gog (1954), Blood of Dracula (1957), I Was a Teenage Frankenstein (1957), The Crawling Hand (1963) and Monster (1980), and he also wrote the latter two.
+Editor (and perhaps co-director) Herbert Strock is also said to have more or less directed Richard Carlson’s directorial debut Riders to the Stars, and went on to direct for TV and even a few movies, like Tors’ second film about the OSI, Gog (1954, review), Blood of Dracula (1957), I Was a Teenage Frankenstein (1957), The Crawling Hand (1963) and Monster (1980), and he also wrote the latter two.
 He edited and produced a number of these films, along with Donovan’s Brain.
 He also has ”special thanks” for Biohazard (1985), as director Fred Olen Ray used his editorial equipment for the movie.

 Producer/writer Ivan Tors was yet another Hollywood Hungarian, who had started out as a playwright in his native country.
 He had an affinity for non-violent, fact-based science fiction, and The Magnetic Monster was his first foray into this world, under his production company A-Men Productions, later Ivan Tors Productions.
 It was also his first film in the trilogy following the Office of Scientific Investigation, the others being Gog and Riders to the Stars.
 Between 1955 and 1957 he produced the TV series Science Fiction Theatre, collaborating with directors such as Strock and Jack Arnold, who made a name for himself with films like Creature from the Black Lagoon and The Incredible Shrinking Man (1957), as well as Gilligan’s Island (1964) and The Brady Bunch (1970).
 A last all-out sci-fi series was The Man and the Challenge (1959-1960), starring George Nader of Robot Monster (1953) fame.